atj393/promt-save-reuse-chatgpt-and-gemini/readme.md

 ### Content Script
 No specific code is required in `content.js` for this functionality as it is managed by the injected functions in the background script.

-### Contributing
+## Contributing
 1. Fork the repository.
-2. Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (git commit -m 'Add some AmazingFeature').
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

+Make sure to check out the issues labeled with `good-first-issue` and `hacktoberfest` for beginner-friendly contributions.

+## Contact
+If you have any questions or want to discuss contributions, feel free to reach out:

+- Open an issue on GitHub
+- Connect with us on LinkedIn: [Your LinkedIn Profile](#)

-### License
+## License
 Distributed under the MIT License.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.